The best VDI storage isn't necessarily the newest solid-state drive; it's whatever gives virtual desktops the space...

 It's rare for a workload to use all of a server's physical hardware; server virtualization offers a way to share a server's hardware among multiple virtual machines and reduce hardware costs.
 But it's not necessarily an efficient use of resources.

 A single virtualization host often runs a dozen or more copies of the same guest operating system.
-Each of these guest OS instances consumes memory, CPU resources and storage resources.
+Each of these guest OS instances consumes memory, CPU and storage resources.
 Containers improve efficiency by running multiple containerized workloads on top of a single base OS image.
 In other words, containerization virtualizes the operating system rather than virtualizing the entire machine.
 This approach eliminates the need for multiple guest OS copies.

 VDI shops can apply this same principle to reduce storage costs.
 A virtual desktop is a virtual machine that runs a desktop operating system.
-Rather than running multiple copies of the same OS image, it is possible to run a single OS copy, then layer anything unique.
+Rather than running multiple copies of the same OS image, it is possible to run a single OS copy, then layer in anything unique.

 For example, admins can store the user's profile in a layer rather than on the OS image.
 Using a gold image is one of the best VDI storage optimization techniques.
 It reduces storage costs because it requires only a single copy of the guest OS image.
 It also makes patch and other image management tasks easier because IT must only maintain one single image copy.

 Another way that organizations can reduce storage costs -- and complexity -- for VDI deployments is application streaming.
-In the past, admins often installed applications directly onto the virtual desktop images.
+In the past, admins often installed applications directly onto virtual desktop images.
 This approach made application management difficult because the OS images had to be updated every time a new application update became available.

 Organizations that want to transition to using virtual desktops have a number of different options when it comes to VDI storage.
 Hyper-convergence offers the best VDI storage for companies looking for an easy path to VDI adoption, but it is certainly not the only option.